ashp0/Drast/docs/keywords.md

 - Do, While, For
 - If, Else, Else If
 - Break, Continue, Return
-- Structs ( With Functions and Initializers )
-- Unions ( With Functions and Initializers )
-- Enums
 - Typealias = Typedefs
 - Variables and constants ( Except instead of const, you have to use let )
 - Import = #include, for libraries, you don't use `<`, `>` tokens, you just type the library name `import io`